Skip to content

 Pinterest cover image for Must Try Monthly Bullet Journal Dashboards

-The very first monthly spread I did was in January 2019!
-I wasn’t sure what was important for me yet, so I started off with the basics: a calendar (which I had to turn to write in), a habit tracker, and a mood log.
+The first bullet journal monthly spread I did was back in January 2019.
+I wasn’t sure what was important for me to include in my monthly dashboard yet, so I started with the basics: a calendar, a habit tracker, and a mood log.
+I had to rotate my journal when I wanted to update my monthly pages.

-The calendar also doubled as a weather tracker, but I later dropped this since weather tracking wasn’t very important to me.
-Living in Southern California meant that weather wasn’t wildly different from day to day!
+The calendar also doubled as a weather tracker, but I later dropped this since weather tracking wasn’t important to me.
+Living in Southern California meant that the weather wasn’t wildly different from day to day, just hot!

-The habit tracker was set up as a table and the mood tracker was set up to align with the habit tracker days.
-This was my dashboard for all of 2019.
-It’s a pretty simple set up, but this set up is the foundation for everything that’s to come!
+The habit tracker section was set up as a table, and the mood tracker was set up to line up with the habit tracker days.
+This was my dashboard throughout 2019.
+It’s a simple setup, but this setup is the foundation for everything that’s to come.

-The next era of monthly spreads takes us straight to 2020 and these examples are from February and September.
+The next era of monthly spreads takes us straight to 2020, and these examples are specifically from February and September.
 The dashboard got an updated layout, but the core sections remained the same.

-I still included a calendar (now in a standard horizontal orientation!), a tabular habit tracker, and a mood log.
-The mood log was shifted over to the edge which gave me a brand new space for notes and events!
+I still included a calendar, a tabular habit tracker, and a mood log in my bullet journal monthly spread.
+The calendar and the habit tracker got rotated, making them easier to fill out.
+The mood log was shifted to the edge of the monthly spread, which gave me a brand new space for a Notes and Events section.

-By 2021, my monthly dashboard got another small redesign.
-The calendar remained the same, but the notes section moved below the calendar so I could repurpose the old notes space into a new section I used to track movies and shows I watched.
-Spotify was a daily presence at the time and so a space to record the Song of the Month was borne.
+By 2021, my monthly dashboard got a small redesign.
+The calendar remained the same, but the Notes section moved below the calendar so I could repurpose the old notes space into a new section to track movies and shows I watched.
+Spotify was a daily presence at the time, and so a space to record the Song of the Month was added to my monthly bullet journal spread.

 Bullet journal monthly dashboard showing calendar, notes, song of the month, media

-July 2021 saw the return of the habit tracker, this time as mini calendars below my media log section.
+July 2021 saw the return of the habit tracker, this time in the form of mini calendars below my Media section.
+Nowadays, I use mini calendar stickers instead of drawing them myself.
 When I started listening more to podcasts instead of music during my commute, I ended up not having a song of the month.
-So that section got axed!
+This led to the Song of the Month section being removed from my bullet journal monthly dashboard entirely.

 Bullet journal monthly dashboard showing calendar, notes, media, habit tracker

-At first glance October 2021 doesn’t look very different, but this was the first month that saw my dashboard expand from one 2-page spread to two 2-page spreads!
+At first glance, October 2021 doesn’t look very different, but this was the first month that saw my dashboard expand from a single two-page spread to a double two-page spread.

-This month also features a habit tracker that I straight up hated using.
-For every habit I completed in a day, I would put a corresponding dot in a predetermined color (peep those in the notes section!) to show it was completed.
-While this was a fun idea, I couldn’t find any patterns and it made it difficult to check how well I was doing for the actual tracking.
+This month also features a habit tracker that I honestly hated using.
+For every habit I completed in a day, I would put a corresponding dot in a predetermined color (the key was in the Notes section) to show if it was done.
+While this was a fun idea, I couldn’t recognize any patterns in my habit completion, and it was difficult to check how well I was tracking my habits.

-The second spread sees some astrology.
-I don’t remember how I determined which astrological houses were in focus at the time, but I added sections to note down activities I was doing that fit within the focused houses.
-Below that is a mood tracker in the form of a mini calendar, followed by two goals sections, one for planning and one to write down progress.
+The second spread adds some astrology to my monthly pages.
+I don’t remember how I determined which astrological houses were in focus at the time, but Astrological Houses sections were added to note down activities I was doing that fit within the focused houses.
+Below that is a Mood tracker section in the form of a stretched-out mini calendar, followed by two goal sections: one for Goal Planning and one for Goal Progress.

-Finally, the last page in this monthly dashboard features a section to record my favorite memories from the month and a section to reflect over the whole month.
-This reflection helped when assigning a monthly rating to three areas in my life: physical, mental, and spiritual.
+Finally, the last page in this monthly dashboard features a section to record my favorite Memories from the month and a Reflection section to reflect on the whole month.
+This reflection helped when filling out my Monthly Ratings sections for three areas in my life: physical, mental, and spiritual.

 Like the vibes for this spooky October spread?
 Check out our Spooky Ghosties stickers, Autumn Gourds stickers, or Poisonous Potions stickers!

-The expanded monthly dashboard didn’t last long, because in the very next month in November, the dashboard shrank back down to a single spread.
+The expanded monthly dashboard didn’t last long because in the next month, the dashboard shrank back down to a single two-page spread.
 While no section was lost, every section got downsized, including the calendar.
-Each daily space for the calendar shrank down from 5x5 squares to 4x4 squares.
+Each daily space for the calendar shrank down from 5x5 squares in my standard 5mm dot grid journal to 4x4 squares.

-This dashboard is still one of my favorites, only coming in second to my current dashboard!
+This dashboard is still one of my favorites, only coming in second to my current dashboard.
+This monthly bullet journal spread packs so much information into one spread, but it also looks crowded, so there's still room for improvement.

 Like the books vibe for this November spread?
 Check out our book themed Page Turners stickers!

 Side note: the theme I used for February 2022 remains one of my favorites!
-The mountain ranges in acrylic paint was such fun to do for the month and this was the first time I set up an entire month in one sitting.
-Prior to this, I was setting up spreads week by week.
+The mountain ranges in acrylic paint were really fun to paint for the month, and this was the first time I set up an entire month's worth of bullet journal spreads in one sitting.
+Before this, I was setting up weekly spreads at the end of each week.

 Bullet journal monthly dashboard showing calendar, notes, media, reflection, habit tracker, ratings

-The August 2022 monthly dashboard got another redesign taking it closer to my current setup.
-For this spread though, the calendar got moved to the middle-ish of the spread which left room on either side for my logs and trackers.
+The August 2022 bullet journal monthly dashboard got another redesign, bringing it closer to my current setup.
+For this spread, the calendar was relocated to the middle of the spread, leaving room on either side for my logs and trackers.

-The habit tracker got another redesign, this time using one small calendar and coloring one corner of each daily square according to the habit completed.
-I really liked using this tracker, but this could really only work if there are only a few habits to track.
+The habit tracker received another redesign, this time using a small calendar and coloring one corner of each daily square according to the habit completed.
+I liked using this tracker, but this tracker could really only work if there were a limited number of habits to track.

-For the first 2-page spread, I included my standard calendar in the center along with my media log, favorite food, and astrology focuses.
-Along the left side is a new section for my monthly bill due dates.
-I was struggling at the time to remember when they were due and if I had paid them already.
+For the first two-page spread, I included my standard calendar in the center along with my Media log, Favorite Food, and Astrology focuses.
+Along the left side is a new section for my Monthly Bill Due Dates.
+I was struggling at the time to remember when they were due and if I had paid them.
 Paying late fees sucks!

-The second 2-page spread has three sections: a mood log, a habit tracker, and a gratitude log.
-The doodled mood logs were a new addition for me in 2023 and one that has stuck through to today.
+The second two-page spread has three sections: a Mood Log, a Habit Tracker, and a Gratitude Log.
+The doodled mood logs were a new addition for me in 2023 and one that has stuck through to today, though now I use DIY Color Sticker Sheets to speed up my mood log setup.

-This habit tracker is also a little different than before since they are now one mini calendar per habit.
-The gratitude log is something that I really enjoy but it has evolved a little over time.
-Sometimes I call it Gratitude, Highlight, or One Line a Day depending on what I want to record.
+This habit tracker is also different than before because now there is one mini calendar per habit.
+Nowadays, I use mini calendar stickers instead of drawing them myself.
+The gratitude log is something I really enjoy, but it has evolved.
+Sometimes I call it Gratitude, Highlight, or One Line a Day, depending on what I want to record.
+Either way, I usually use vertical number stickers to set it up because sometimes I go on autopilot, which means I've skipped a number one too many times.

 Like this koi theme?
 Check out our Dappled Koi stickers!

-The next iteration of monthly dashboard for June 2023 does away with the large decorative area below the calendar and adds a new section for In Season Produce.
-I ended up not using this too much since my partner does the grocery shopping.
-So even though I love the idea of it, I wasn't utilizing it.
+The next iteration of my bullet journal monthly dashboard is in June 2023, and it does away with the large decorative area below the calendar and adds a new section for In-Season Produce.
+I ended up not using this section too much since my partner does the grocery shopping, so even though I love the idea of this section, I wasn't utilizing it.

-The mood log also got a bit of an update since I started using my DIY Color Sticker Sheets which saved me time since I didn’t have to draw out all the doodles.
-The last addition is a reduction of the habit tracker in exchange for some tracking statistics for my small sticker shop.
+The mood log also got an update since I started using my DIY Color Sticker Sheets, which save me so much time now that I'm not drawing out all the doodles.
+The last addition is a reduction of the habit tracker in exchange for some tracking statistics for my small sticker shop

 Like these crystals stickers?
-Check out our Curious Gems stickers!
+Check out our Curious Gems Color Sticker Sheet and Curious Gems DIY Color Sticker Sheet!

-Another section that didn’t last long was the Astro Happenings section which was the In Season Produce replacement.
+Another section that didn’t last long was the Astro Happenings section, which was the In-Season Produce section replacement.
 This was a space to record natal and mundane astrological transits, but I found myself not wanting to write them down in the first place.
 And even when I did, I wasn’t applying the transits anyway!

 Like these lemons, limes, and grapefruits?
 Check out our Citrus Grove stickers!

-For all of 2024, I used the same monthly dashboard.
-I tried to do a different health-related challenge every month in 2024, but halfway through the year I lost steam.
+For all of 2024, I used the same bullet journal monthly dashboard.
+I tried to do a different health-related challenge every month in 2024, but halfway through the year, I lost steam.
 Regardless, I kept my Monthly Challenge section in hopes I would get back to it.

 In the first half of the year, I had a Decluttering section since I was preparing for a mid-year move from Southern California to the Bay Area of California.

-The other new sections include a section to record monthly priorities (kind of like a goals replacement), a section to note down any creative projects I finished, and a space for my monthly chores.
+The other new sections include a section to record monthly Priorities (kind of like a goals replacement), a section to note down any creative projects I finished, named I Made, and a space for my monthly chores titled Chores.

-In the beginning of my journal is a cleaning schedule, but since I found myself not looking at it much, I added it to my monthly dashboard to make sure I was at least aware of my monthly chores, even if they all didn’t get checked off every month.
+At the beginning of my journal is a cleaning schedule, but since I found myself not looking at it as much as I should have been, I added it to my monthly dashboard to make sure I was at least aware of my monthly chores, even if they all didn’t get checked off every month.

 Bullet journal monthly dashboard showing priorities, creativity section, chores, favorite food, calendar, declutter, monthly challenge, media